Floer trajectories and stabilizing divisors: Coherent perturbations

-We now explain what we mean by a differentiable domain-dependent almost complex structure.
-If $\Gamma$ is a type of stable disk with a single vertex, then $\U_\Gamma$ is smooth and it makes sense to talk about class $C^l$ maps for some integer $l \ge 0$ from $\U_\Gamma$ to a target manifold.
+Domain-dependent almost complex structures are almost complex structures depending on a point in the universal strip, and equal to the fixed almost complex structure at the boundary and nodes.
+If $\Gamma$ is a type of stable strip with a single vertex, then $\U_\Gamma$ is smooth and it makes sense to talk about class $C^l$ maps for some integer $l \ge 0$ from $\U_\Gamma$ to a target manifold.
 More generally, if $\Gamma$ has interior edges then let $\Gamma'$ be the graph obtained by cutting all edges.
 By definition a map from $\U_{\Gamma}$ of class $C^l$ is a map from $\U_{\Gamma'}$ of class $C^l$ satisfying the matching condition at the markings identified under the map $\U_{\Gamma'} \to \U_\Gamma$.
 For any type $\Gamma$, the compactified universal strip $\ol{\U}_\Gamma$ is a manifold with corners away from the boundary nodes.
-Given an almost complex structure $J_D \in \J(X,D)$ we say that a map from $\ol{\U}_\Gamma$ to $\J_\tau(X,D)$ agreeing with $J_D$ near the nodes is of class $C^l$ if it is $C^l$ away from the boundary nodes.
+Given an almost complex structure $J_D \in \J_\tau(X,D)$ we say that a map from $\ol{\U}_\Gamma$ to $\J_\tau(X,D)$ agreeing with $J_D$ near the nodes is of class $C^l$ if it is $C^l$ away from the boundary nodes.

 \begin{definition} Let $J_D \in \J(X,D)$ and $l \ge 0$.
 A {\em perturbation datum} (resp. perturbation datum of class $C^l$) adapted to $D$ for a type $\Gamma$ is a smooth (resp. $C^l$) map